pindoio/blocjs/packages/blocjs/README.md

 On top of structural capacity border component have visual properties and intend to use for visual purposes instead.

-## Text
+## Hide
-Text component inherits from Box with text related properties
+Hide is a component which can hide its children on specific breakpointsxk

 # Use cases
 Coming soon